 In the UK, it’s not unheard of for it to rain on odd occasions, especially during the school holidays!
 This can mean keeping the kids entertained becomes a little tricky!

-It’s therefore important to have an alternative at hand when the rain strikes.
+It’s therefore essential to have an alternative at hand when the rain strikes.
 Such alternatives tend to cost money though, and there have already been reports on how one in ten Brits have abandoned their hobbies over the last 12 months due to rising costs with a further 41% admitting they’d only take up more leisure pursuits if they had the money to do so.

-If you want to boost your kids rainy day fund so that none of you have to miss out on your favorite hobbies because of finances, then take a look at these ideas.
+If you want to boost your kid’s rainy day fund so that none of you have to miss out on your favorite hobbies because of finances, then take a look at these ideas.